SouthernMethodistUniversity/test-repo-for-cloning/README.md

 # test-repo-for-cloning
-this repo existi only so we can practice cloning a repo.
+this repo exists only so we can practice cloning a repo.